huggingface/huggingface.js/CONTRIBUTING.md

 Keep your changes scoped to the subject of the PR!

 It's not a hard requirement, but please consider using an icon from [Gitmoji](https://gitmoji.dev/) as a prefix to your PR title.

+## Docs

+The files in `/docs` are automatically generated, do not edit them!